sommerfeld-io/vm-ubuntu-desktop/docs/index.md

 minikube ships with a `kubectl` binary to interact with the minikube cluster.
 Keep in mind, that the bootstrap script creates a `kubectl` alias which points to `minikube kubectl` so this might conflict with other `kubectl` installations.

 ### Interact with minikube
+The bootstrap script downloads the `components/services/minikube/start.sh` script from this repo into `/opt/vm-ubuntu/minikube/start.sh`.
+The script is a utility to start minikube with some default settings.

 ```bash
 minikube version
 minikube status